fauna/fauna-shell/README.md

 cluster-us-east
 ```

-Theere we see that the `cloud` endpoint has a `*` next to its name, meaning that it's the current default one.
+There we see that the `cloud` endpoint has a `*` next to its name, meaning that it's the current default one.

 Finally, endpoints will be saved to a `~/.fauna-shell` file like this: